laurentperrinet/Perrinet20PredictiveProcessing/README.md

 individual edges to form a representation of the *contours* of visual objects.
-In the time domain, the knowledge of the motion of visual objects will help predict their future positions and to ultimately track the different bits of motion.
+In the time domain, the knowledge of the motion of visual objects will help predict their future positions and to ultimately track the different bits of motion, but also to represent contours invariantly to this motion.

 However, there are limits to this efficiency.
 First, luminous information can be noisy and ambiguous, such as in dim light conditions.